tjgore/tj-portfolio/content/articles/a-data-fetching-nextjs-site-built-with-tailwind.md

 You can now navigate between the about and home page with help of the Nav component in the Layout.

-##  Adding a head tag for meta data
+##  Adding a head tag for metadata

-To add meta data to your pages, let's create a Head component with `next\head` which allows us to create the head tag with meta data.
+To add metadata to your pages, let's create a Head component with `next\head` which allows us to create the head tag with metadata.

 ```jsx
 // components/Head.js